Skip to content

 import { NumberFormat } from '@fluenti/react'

-<NumberFormat value={1234.5} style="decimal" />
+<NumberFormat value={1234.5} format="decimal" />

 Re-exported from @fluenti/core.
 Create lazy message descriptors for module-level constants.